 Support documentation is the best place to start to get your common WordPress.com questions answered.
 You’ll find a library of documents and video tutorials to assist you, whether you’re starting a WordPress.com website, writing content, or searching for customization options.
 With a little sleuthing, you will likely find the answers to many of your queries.

 The WordPress.com forum is here to help during the times when you need a little extra assistance or to troubleshoot with another person.
 Anyone can post a question, which will be answered by a WordPress.com staff member or an experienced WordPress.com community expert.
 There’s even support documentation for getting help in the forums!

 For all self-hosted WordPress.org users, check out the WordPress.org forum.

 Live chat support

 Although there isn’t a WordPress.com contact number, you can still get assistance from someone in real time.
 Live Chat support connects you to a Happiness Engineer when you can’t find an answer to your question in support documentation or on the support forum.
-It’s available to WordPress.com subscribers with Personal, Premium, or Business plans.
-Chat is available 24 hours a day, Monday through Friday, and for extended hours on the weekend, too.
+It’s available to WordPress.com subscribers with Premium or Business plans.
+Chat is available 24 hours a day, Monday through Friday, and for extended hours on the weekend for Business plan subscribers.